chielorenz/outclass/README.md

 // output: "p-2 w-8"
 ```

-At its core is a set of utilities for dynamically creating, updating and extending class strings.
+At its core is a set of utilities for dynamically building, updating and extending class strings.
 It is especially useful when used with atomic or utility-first CSS frameworks like TailwindCSS and UnoCSS.

 You can try an interactive demo on [CodeSandbox](https://codesandbox.io/p/sandbox/github/b1n01/stype-demo?file=app%2Fpage.tsx).